wilsooon16/pintu-test-api/README.md

 1. Clone the repository to your local machine.
 2. Open the project in your preferred Java IDE.
 3. Configure project dependencies as listed in the POM.xml file.
+4. Update the desired capabilities in the GeneralHelper Java class to match your Android device requirements.
+You can find the GeneralHelper class in your project's source code.
-4. Navigate to the test class, for example, `LoginTest.java`.
+5. Navigate to the test class, for example, `LoginTest.java`.
-5. Run the tests by right-clicking on the class and selecting "Run" or "Run TestNG Test."
+6. Run the tests by right-clicking on the class and selecting "Run" or "Run TestNG Test."

 Alternatively, you can run all tests using Maven in the command line:
 ```bash